leonardr/olipy/README.md

   descriptions.
 Demonstrates complex Queneau assemblies.
 * `olipy.corrupt` "Corrupts" whatever text is typed in by adding increasing numbers of diacritical marks.
-Demonstrates the `gibberish.Corruptor` class.
+Demonstrates the `olipy.gibberish.Corruptor` class.
 * `olipy.dinosaurs`: Generates dinosaur names.
 Demonstrates Queneau assembly on parts of a word.
 * `olipy.eater`: A gateway to a large number of simple but devastating text transformations.
+Demonstrates the many possibilities of the `olipy.eater` module.
 * `olipy.ebooks`: Selects some lines from a public domain text using the *_ebooks algorithm.
 Demonstrates the `olipy.gutenberg.ProjectGutenbergText`